heisters/Cinder-FrameGraph/examples/Color/README.md

 other IDE you may be using.

 Once configured, ColorApp will only open MP4 and MOV files with MJPEG or HAPQ encoding.
-It will allow you to open MP4s and MOVs with other encodings, but it will crash with an unsupported codec error.
+It will allow you to select MP4s and MOVs with other encodings, but it will crash with an unsupported codec error.